thomasyang44/sko-tech-academy/docs/client-onboarding/deploy-integrate.md

      ![image-2021Check](images/sko-ads-ml-check.png)

+    !!! success
-    Once you have imported the ADS ML Service, you will need to [Import the ADS Project in IBM Business Automation Studio](#deploy-integrate-2).
+       ℹ️ &nbsp; You have successfully imported the ADS ML Service, please proceed to the next section

     [Go to top of section](#deploy-integrate-1) | [Go to top of page](#instructions)

 ## 2. Import the ADS Project